sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 AirPlay 2 -- What You Need
 ---
 AirPlay 2 support needs a slightly more powerful CPU for decoding and synchronisation and more memory for bigger buffers and larger libraries.
-A Raspberry Pi 2 or Raspberry Pi Zero 2 W or better is required.
+A Raspberry Pi 2 or Raspberry Pi Zero 2 W or better is recommended.

 Here are some guidelines:
 * Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.